 I - Packet Scheduling Approaches

 There is a large number of packet scheduling techniques that work based on traditional factors such as weight, priority, class, and arrival basis.
 However, there are very few techniques proposed that consider TAOC characteristics.
-The prominent scheme in this regard was proposed in (A. Husen et al., 2021; Rashid & Muhammad, 2019) that considers the TAOC characteristics and network node and layer role; however, the study did not consider the effects of any machine learning-based real-time TAOC characterization scheme.
+The prominent scheme in this regard was proposed by (A. Husen et al., 2021; Rashid & Muhammad, 2019) that considers the TAOC characteristics and network node and layer role; however, the study did not consider the effects of any machine learning-based real-time TAOC characterization scheme.
 Therefore, a comparison of existing techniques is given in Table 1.

 The traditional packet scheduling schemes can be categorized into reactive and provocative.
 The reactive schemes monitor certain parameters, and on change, the scheduling decisions are updated, such as in Relative Differentiated Scheduling (RDS) (Striegel & Manimaran, 2002), Preemption-based scheduling (PBS),(Miao, Min, Wu, & Wang, 2015), and Queue Length (QL)-based Delay-aware Packet Scheduler (QLDA)(Q. Yu, Znati, & Yang, 2015).
 In addition, the Active Time Fair Queuing (ATFQ) (J. Zhang et al., 2015), Competitive Rate Based Scheduling (CRBS) (Deshmukh & Vaze, 2016), DWLC-FQ(Patel & Dalal, 2016), TFRC(Sungjoo, Kim, Chang Mo, & Chai-Jong, 2016), Modified FCFS,(Xu, Chang, Lin, Shen, & Zhu, 2016) and Eiffel are also reactive schemes proposed in the recent literature(Vahdat, 2019).
 On the other hand, the proactive schemes adjust the decision parameters before the changes occur, such as in the multiple dimensions of locality-based scheduling(Iqbal, Holt, Ryoo, Veciana, & John, 2016), BSA, Multi-Generation packet scheduling(S. Huang, Izquierdo, & Hao, 2017), D2-Pas(T. Zhang, Gong, Han, Deng, & Hu, 2019), Calendar Queing(Naveen Kr.
 Sharma; Chenxingyu Zhao; Ming Liu; Pravein G. Kannan; Changhoon Kim; Arvind Krishnamurthy, 2020) and TIPS (A. Husen et al., 2021; Rashid & Muhammad, 2019).

 It can be observed from the above analysis that few techniques consider the TAOC features, which are partial except for the TIPS schemes.
 The TIPS technique was implemented and evaluated with predefined TAOC features and did not learn from actual live streams of the traffic.
-The predefined TAOC features are a tedious and complex process, and it may take extensive time to conclude the features and requires domain knowledge and human intervention.
+The predefined TAOC features are a tedious and complex process, and it may take extensive time to conclude the features and require domain knowledge and human intervention.

 II - Learning TAOC Features